Our Campus is undergoing a process of re-wilding which includes the planting of additional trees and plants to provide natural habitats for wildlife.

 Energy-saving technology is employed across College to ensure lights and some equipment is turned off when areas are no longer in use.

-As part of the College’s commitment to raising awareness of sustainability and damage to the natural environment, it has joined forced with Ocean Revival, a team of four serving and former Royal Marines who are attempting ‘the world’s most dangerous row’ in summer 2021.
-The College is the official education partner of the elite team who are making the mid-Atlantic crossing to support Plastic Oceans and the Royal Marines Charity, with team members visiting College to talk about the problems of plastic waste in our oceans to students.
+As part of the College’s commitment to raising awareness of sustainability and damage to the natural environment, we joined forces with Ocean Revival, a team of four serving and former Royal Marines who completed ‘the world’s most dangerous row’ in summer 2021.
+The College is the official education partner of the elite team who made the mid-Atlantic crossing to support Plastic Oceans and the Royal Marines Charity, with team members visiting College to talk about the problems of plastic waste in our oceans.